neurogym/neurogym/README.dev.md

      - if `Check GitHub token validity` fails, then the token has expired.
 See [steps below](#updating-the-token) to update this.
      - If `Create Draft GitHub Release` fails, then there are likely merge conflicts with `main` that need to be resolved first.
 No release draft is created and the PR is not closed.
-Coversely, if this action is succesfull, then the release branch (including a version bump) have been merged into the remote `main` branch.
+Coversely, if this action is successful, then the release branch (including a version bump) have been merged into the remote `main` branch.
      - If `Remove PR branch` fails (after Create Draft GitHub Release is successful), then there are likely merge conflicts with `dev` that are not conflicts with `main`.
-In this case, the draft release is created (and changes were merged into the remote `main`) but the PR is noy closed.
+In this case, the draft release is created (and changes were merged into the remote `main`) but the PR is not closed.
 Conflicts with `dev` need to be resolved with `dev` by the user.
      - If all jobs succeed, then the draft release is created and the changes are merged into both remote `main` and `dev` without any problems and the associated PR is closed.
 Also, the release branch is deleted from the remote repository.
 5. Navigate to the [Releases](https://github.com/neurogym/neurogym/releases) tab and click on the newest draft release that was just generated.